Signs of the Apocalypse

 Don’t freak out, humanity was not destroyed by past catastrophes and that suggests we will survive what we are going through at the moment.
-While locked away during the pandemic, it’s probably a good time to reflect on saving the natural world and creating a better future.
+While locked away during the pandemic, it’s probably a good time to reflect on saving the natural world, protecting Gods creation and creating a better future.

 Religion prompts us to contemplate things like the apocalypse so, let’s have a look at that… The above mentioned apocalyptic sequence of events has been exacerbated by global warming and catastrophic climate change impacting the natural world.
 The more fossil fuel we burn, the more greenhouse gasses in the atmosphere and the hotter the planet becomes.
 Like it or not, nature is sending us a procession of powerful signs we can no longer ignore.

 Now, you would have to say that anyone promoting the destruction of the natural world is pushing for the apocalypse and that in turn is evil.
 If follows that anyone fighting to protect the planet and humanity is therefore good.
 It boils down to Good v evil or, God v the devil.
 Within the context of religion it’s the same thing...
 So, where does the church stand in the fight against evil or, in their words, the fight against their nemesis, the devil?

 To start with, prior to the pandemic, the LNP Morrison government was in chronic climate change denial to protect the fossil fuel industry.
 That has progressed to blatant fraud with the government's energy policy written by fossil fuel companies, to promote fossil fuel companies, with taxpayers handing money to fossil fuel companies and comes at the expense not merely of taxpayers but of the generations to come who will suffer from our governments greed driven climate denialism.
 So basically, in terms of driving the world towards the apocalypse, that would be viewed as something rather evil.